 Yes, the charge is $75.
 This price covers the cost of replacing the item plus any processing fees the lending library may charge.

 What if an interlibrary loan request is no longer needed?

-Patrons must contact MCPL staff to cancel an ILL request.
+Customers must contact MCPL staff to cancel an ILL request.
 Holds for materials requested though interlibrary loan removed through the MCPL Online Catalog user account will not cancel the WorldCat request.

 Why do some interlibrary loan requests go unfilled?

 In most cases, lenders cannot be found for an item because the item is either: on loan; missing; non-circulating; on hold; or involves a fee.
 Mid-Continent Public Library only sends borrowing requests to libraries which do not charge fees.
-However, if a patron is willing to pay the borrowing fee, an attempt will be made to acquire the item.
+However, if a customer is willing to pay the borrowing fee, an attempt will be made to acquire the item.

 In the event that a request goes unfilled, a notice will be sent directly to the patron.
-Patrons who wish to resubmit a request for an out-of-system item that has been cancelled are instructed to retain the notice and contact the branch.
+Customers who wish to resubmit a request for an out-of-system item that has been cancelled are instructed to retain the notice and contact the branch.